necst/zynq_userspace_dma/README.md

 cd ..
 ```

-then flash the bistream (the provided bitstreams are for PYNQ platform only!); here, we use the `/dev/xdevcfg` device to flash, which needs root permission
+then flash the bitstream (the provided bitstreams are for PYNQ platform only!); here, we use the `/dev/xdevcfg` device to flash, which needs root permission

 ```bash
 sudo su